Wuuuz001/CAD-Daedalus/README.md

 Daedalus introduces several core contributions to the field of AI-assisted engineering:

--   [cite_start]**✅ Verifiable Neuro-Symbolic Framework:** Separates the LLM's probabilistic reasoning from a deterministic, symbolic compiler, guaranteeing reliability and compliance with engineering rules. [cite: 107, 108]
+-   **✅ Verifiable Neuro-Symbolic Framework:** Separates the LLM's probabilistic reasoning from a deterministic, symbolic compiler, guaranteeing reliability and compliance with engineering rules.
--   [cite_start]**🤝 Multimodal Human-AI Interaction:** A dialogue-driven refinement process that transforms the design workflow from a brittle, one-shot attempt into a robust, collaborative partnership between the user and the AI. [cite: 110, 112]
+-   **🤝 Multimodal Human-AI Interaction:** A dialogue-driven refinement process that transforms the design workflow from a brittle, one-shot attempt into a robust, collaborative partnership between the user and the AI.
--   [cite_start]**📊 True Success Rate (TSR) Metric:** A novel, cost-aware evaluation framework that provides a more holistic and fair standard for benchmarking AI engineering systems. [cite: 113, 114]
--   [cite_start]**🔧 Extensibility and Generalization:** The framework can generalize across dimensions (2D to 3D) and synergistically integrate other state-of-the-art generative models (like GNNs or Diffusion models) without requiring extensive pre-training. [cite: 14, 120]
+-   **🔧 Extensibility and Generalization:** The framework can generalize across dimensions (2D to 3D) and synergistically integrate other state-of-the-art generative models (like GNNs or Diffusion models) without requiring extensive pre-training.

 ## 🖼️ Gallery: Examples of Generated Designs